Five common misconceptions about company cultureby

 You can’t bolt it on

-Our culture isn’t something that’s separate to your organisation.
+Our culture isn’t something that’s separate from your organisation.
 It’s not even a component of your company.
 In fact, an anthropologist would say that your organisation is your culture.
 It isn’t part of you – it is you.

 - It’s not about the perks